mlansari/mlansari.github.io/README.md

 My personal website

 # Resources
-This uses Bootstrap very minimally, but is primarily a very simple CSS and HTML website.
+This is a site built on top of the minimal full stack framework of Flask, Bootstrap, CSS, and HTML

 # Things to do
 * Add a bottom bar in order to give credit for various resources
+* Setup the database in order to hold blog entries